anyfin/anyfin-platform/anyfin-platform/platform-composer/dags/gdpr/README.md

 This DAG automates the extraction of data on a specific customer and the construction of a report containing that data.

 It is not scheduled on a given interval but is build to be run manually with configuration.
-This can be done programmaticall, or through the Airflow UI as shown belows.
-Configuration JSON should look like this:
+This can be done programmatically, or through the Airflow UI by triggering it with configuration where a JSON Configuration must be provided.
+The JSON object should look like this:

 ```
 {